townsville scottish terriers

 Finally having our breeding pair we had our first litter in October of 2014.
 Five boys and two girls.

 What a steep learning curve that ended up being.
-Seven puppies as a first litter was huge for a starters let alone for a first timer!
+Seven puppies as a first litter was huge for a starter let alone for a first breeder!
 Poppy our mum whelped 7 puppies naturally - virtually unheard of for a Scottie and she was the most perfect mum.

 Unfortunately about 3 days in she nearly collapsed as pyometra took hold and the antibiotics already given would not stem it.
 She had to have an emergency hysterectomy to remove the infection and save her life.
-Lucky for us when she came home she still had milk.
-What a godsend, as the 36 hours she was at the vet we had to hand feed 7 puppies pretty much non stop.
-It it was so hard to keep up and they weren't really putting on weight as they should.
+Lucky for us when she came home, she still had milk.
+What a godsend, as the 36 hours she was at the vet we had to hand feed 7 puppies pretty much nonstop.
+It was so hard to keep up and they weren't really putting on weight as they should.
 Anyhow happy ending, all 7 pups and mum survived so we did something right!
-We also had help from a very special lady and she knows who she is !! and we will never forget what she did for us.
+We also had help from a very special lady, and she knows who she is !! and we will never forget what she did for us.